mbenkmann/goformat/README.md

 When doing column alignment, each column will be padded to at least this number of characters.
 Note that pad=... is applied first, so column=... only changes columns that are too short even with pad=...

+    enter=<number>

+After the opening brace of a block, this number of indent steps (each of the size specified with indent=...) will be added to the indentation.
+Note that the default is 0 for some contexts (e.g. switch) but 1 for most others.
+There is no global enter=... value corresponding to the default behaviour.

 ### Context specifiers